 Amsterdam is a popular tourist destination in Europe.
 There is often confusions as to where is Amsterdam but the answer is quite simple.
 We have collected all the information about Amsterdam, where it is, when to go and what to do so you don’t have to!

 Where is Amsterdam?

 Amsterdam is the capital city of the Netherlands in Western Europe.
-Amsterdam has been a popular tourist destination for many decades and attracts travellers and tourists of all kinds.
+Amsterdam has been a popular tourist destination for many decades and attracts travelers and tourists of all kinds.
 Amsterdam is a great location for a mini-break or long weekend away, especially if you’re based in Europe.

 There are many budget airlines that fly in and out of Amsterdam International Airport on an hourly basis delivering passengers all over Europe and further afield too.
 Amsterdam airport is just a short 15km distance from the city centre and as such, a visit to Amsterdam can be achieved even amidst a long layover between flights.